 Legal cashiers usually work in solicitors' practices.
 They keep financial records and keep solicitors informed of the financial position of the firm.

-Further information visit the Institute of Legal Finaince & Management (ILFM) website.
+Visit the Institute of Legal Finance & Management (ILFM) website

 Legal secretaries provide secretarial and clerical support to solicitors, barristers and the law courts.
 They deal with large quantities of correspondence and help prepare documents such as wills, divorce petitions and witness statements.
 Legal secretaries are specialists because legal documents are composed differently from other commercial documents.
 Positions can usually be found by contacting firms directly or checking with local recruitment agencies.

-Further information visit the Institute of Legal Secretaries and PAs website.
+Visit the Institute of Legal Secretaries and PAs website

 Careers outside the law